greg/objser/spec.md

 	│  id 0  │  id 1  │  id 2  |        |  root  │  EOF
 	 ======== ======== ======== ≈≈≈≈≈≈≈≈ ========

-## Limitations

-- A single output file contains at most 2<sup>32</sup> indexed primitives.
-Hence, a serialisable object graph contains at most that many objects that are referenced by more than one object.

-- If required by language or platform limitations, implementations may impose the following limitations:
-    - Integer bounds may be restricted up to [0, 2<sup>32</sup> - 1] for unsigned integers and [-2<sup>32</sup>, 2<sup>32</sup> - 1] for signed integers; integers outside of decodable bounds must be decoded as a double-precision floating-point number, or single-precision if it provides the exact value or double-precision floating-point numbers are not supported
-    - If double-precision floating-point numbers are not supported, they must be truncated to single-precision on decoding
-    - String and array primitives may be restricted to a maximum length of at least 2<sup>32</sup> - 1 characters or constrained primitives, respectively
-    - Map primitives may be restricted to a maximum length of at least 2<sup>31</sup> - 1 key-value pairs

-    If implementation-imposed limitations cause a loss of precision, the implementation must notify the user of the decoder.
-If implementation-imposed limitations cause a failure to completely decode a string, array, or map, the entire decoding process must fail with a descriptive error.

 ## Formats

 Each primitive is encoded in one of the supported *formats*.